+86 1510-529-7925 [email protected]

 One of my drone buddies.
 We often go flying together here in China.
 I shot him with the 50mm lens on my fuji XE3, wide open.
 This is more than sharp enough for me.

-If you stop the lens down and shoot at F2 or more, the lens is sharper, there is no doubt about that, but when you do that, you lose some of the glow or pop that the lens has.
-For me, the magic of this lens is at 1.2, it is not always easy to get that magic to appear with a focused image, but the magic is there.
+If you stop the lens down and shoot at f/2 or more, the lens is sharper, there is no doubt about that.
+However, when you do that, you lose some of the glow or pop that the lens has.
+For me, the magic of this lens is at f/1.2.
+It is not always easy to get that magic to appear with a focused image, but the magic is there.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review

-Shooting into the sun as it was setting.
-Again shot wide open with the Fuji XE3.
-You would expect some chromatic aberration but I could not find any.
-You will notice that a lot of the digital photos will be shot on the Fuji XE3 because focus peaking is so useful with a fast lens like this.
+Shooting into the sun as it was setting, I again shot wide open with the Fuji XE3.
+You would expect some chromatic aberration, but I could not find any.
+You will notice that a lot of the digital photos are shot on the Fuji XE3 because focus peaking is so useful with a fast lens like this.

 Does this lens vignette wide open?
 Yes.
 Does it matter?
-No. This is the fastest lens for Nikon at the moment and it is not supposed to be perfect from edge to edge.
-The canon 1.2 lens is not perfect wide open either.
-I am not sure about the Leica 50mm lens but you don’t buy a super-fast 50mm lens to shoot architecture.
-This lens is meant to be used when you are walking around the street or when you are shooting portraits or even some cityscapes, so a little vignetting is not the end of the world.
+No. This is the fastest lens for Nikon at the moment, and it is not supposed to be perfect from edge to edge.
+The Canon f/1.2 lens is not perfectly wide open either.
+I am not sure about the Leica 50mm lens, but you don’t buy a super-fast 50mm lens to shoot architecture.
+This lens is meant to be used when you are walking around the street, shooting portraits, or even capturing some cityscapes.
+So a little vignetting is not the end of the world.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review